 Make sure your squash is ripe.
 Ripe acorn squash will have a beautiful, deep green color with a touch of orange.
 (The orange spot indicates where the squash sat on the ground.)

 Once you’ve washed, quartered and removed the seeds from your ripe squash, you’re going to roast it in the oven until it is fork-tender, about 30-40 minutes.
 Be sure not to overcook the squash because you’ll be returning it to the oven later.

 Note that if you don’t like the flavor of acorn squash, you can make this vegan stuffed squash recipe with butternut squash halves.
 Wash, cut and deseed the butternut as you would the acorn squash.
 Just make sure to roast it until fork-tender before adding the stuffing.

 The importance of using organic produce

 To maximize the flavor (and possibly the health benefits) of your seasonal, vegetable-based dishes like this roasted acorn squash with pomegranate, Diane recommends organic produce.

 Buy it fresh from the farm whenever possible.
 There is a remarkable difference in flavor when you buy fresh produce.
 You may think your guests won’t notice the difference but this simple step can really make a dish sing.
 (And let’s not forget, it’s also good for your community and good for the planet.)

 How to serve this vegan stuffed acorn squash

-Of course, this dish also makes a flavorful and nutritious side dish recipe to serve with roast chicken, pork loin, white fish or even a steak.
+If you don’t want to make a vegan meal, you can use the recipe as a hearty side dish to replace both the starch and vegetables on your plate.
+Serve it with roast chicken, pork loin, white fish or even a steak.
 It is also a wonderful side dish choice (or even a vegan main course) for Thanksgiving dinner or a holiday meal.